mansi-kathiriya/zomato_project/README.md

 6. Push your branch to your fork.
 7. Submit a pull request with a clear description of your changes.

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Feel free to serve up this README with your personal touch, and bring your Node.js Zomato Project to life!
 Enjoy exploring the flavors of the world. 🌮🍔🍕🌍